-Treat people with disabilities with the same respect and consideration with which you treat others.
+Treat people with disabilities with the same respect and consideration with which others are treated.
 There are no strict rules when it comes to relating to people with disabilities.
 The following are a few things to consider:

-- Ask a person with a disability if he/she needs help before providing assistance. - Refer to a person's disability only if it is relevant to the conversation.
+- Ask a person with a disability if they need help before providing assistance. - Refer to a person's disability only if it is relevant to the conversation.
 If so, mention the person first and then the disability.
 "A man who is blind" is better than "a blind man" because it puts the person first. - Avoid negative descriptions of a person's disability.
 For example, "a person who uses a wheelchair" is more appropriate than "a person confined to a wheelchair."
-A wheelchair is not confining- it's liberating! - Ask for permission before you interact with a person's guide dog or service dog. - Students are required to ensure that the appropriate amount of personal care is in place while attending The University of Akron.
+A wheelchair is not confining- it's liberating! - Ask for permission before you interact with a person's service animal. - Students are required to ensure that the appropriate amount of personal care is in place while attending The University of Akron.
 It is inappropriate for the student to ask any University of Akron personnel to provide any level of personal care assistance related to any activity of daily living including, but not limited to toileting, showering, eating, sleeping, walking, dressing, grooming, transfer in and out of a wheelchair and personal hygiene.